 We have planned to spend around \$18 million on capital improvements over the next 10 years and around \$57 million over the next 30 years.
 Of this, 100% is attributable to level of service improvements.
 The capital programme is static for the 30 years, only increasing due to inflation, with the exception of Year 1.
 In Year 1, we plan to complete the upgrade of parts of the Motueka River stopbanks.

-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 41 and 42 on page 200 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.